TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     *   Edison, NJ
     *   Houston, TX
     *   Tampa, FLFIND THEATERS + MOVIE TIMES NEAR FIND MOVIE TIMES + TICKETS
-*   Movie News Featured Movie News WATCH: The first full-length trailer for 'Mockingjay -- Part 1' -- let the battle begin!
-Read More First 'Ted 2' photo.
-'Zoolander 2' finally moving forward.
-Ang Lee takes on the Iraq War Read More Matt Damon will be Jason Bourne again, reteaming with director Paul Greengrass Read More Explore More
+*   Movie News Featured Movie News Pitt/Jolie: They may be happily married in real life, but not in their new movie 'By the Sea' Read More 'Boardwalk Empire' star cast as Ben-Hur.
+'Ghostbusters' doughnuts look ghoul-icious!
+Read More Matt Damon will be Jason Bourne again, reteaming with director Paul Greengrass Read More Explore More
     *   Family
     *   Hero Central
     *   House of Screams